AymanAttili/Mastering-JavaScript-in-20-Days/Day10.md

 user1.increment();
 ```

-- To solve it we can use these ways:
+- To solve it we can like this:

 ```javascript
 const userFunctionStore = {